Does drinking alcohol affect your blood pressure?

 Drinking too much alcohol can raise blood pressure to unhealthy levels.
-Having more than three drinks in one sitting temporarily increases your blood pressure, but repeated binge drinking can lead to long-term increases.
+Having more than three drinks in one sitting temporarily raises your blood pressure, but repeated binge drinking can lead to long-term increases.

 If you have high blood pressure, avoid alcohol or drink alcohol only in moderation.
 For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.

 A drink is 12 ounces (355 milliliters) of beer, 5 ounces (148 milliliters) of wine or 1.5 ounces (44 milliliters) of 80-proof distilled spirits.

 Keep in mind that alcohol contains calories and may contribute to unwanted weight gain — a risk factor for high blood pressure Also, alcohol can interact with certain blood pressure medications, affecting the level of the medication in your body or increasing side effects.

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.

 ErrorEmail field is required

 To provide you with the most relevant and helpful information, and understand which

 information is beneficial, we may combine your email and website usage information with